Planning Committee Agenda 21-06-2022

-Sandgate Community Garden: Update 8 May 2022
+Sandgate Community Garden: Update 12 June 2022

 What’s next?

-• Take out the last chard bed
+• Take up the next bed of broad beans

 This weeks update from the Sandgate Community Garden Diary.